EFFICACY & SAFETY

 • Median age at first dose: 9 years (range, 0 to 59 years)

-• Median POx at baseline: Cohort A, 58 µmol/L; Cohort B, 104 µmol/L (pre-hemodialysis)
+• Median POx at baseline: Cohort A, 58 μmol/L; Cohort B, 104 μmol/L (prehemodialysis)

-• Mean (SD) eGFR at baseline: Cohort A, 19.8 (9.6) mL/min/1.73 m2; Cohort B, Not applicable
+• Mean (SD) eGFR at baseline: Cohort A, 19.8 (9.6) mL/min/1.73 m2; Cohort B, not applicable

-Above ULN for age.
+Above ULN for age.12

-ULN=12.11 μmol/L (1.09 mg/mL) for plasma oxalate, as determined based on data from 75 healthy adults.
+ULN=12.11 μmol/L (1.09 mg/mL) for plasma oxalate, as determined based on data from 75 healthy adults.12

 Per protocol, Cohort A patients who experienced progression of kidney impairment over time and required hemodialysis therapy crossed over to Cohort B. No patients crossed over in the 6-month primary analysis period.
+Two patients initiated hemodialysis in the extension period.13,15,16

 If administered on hemodialysis days, OXLUMO was administered after hemodialysis.1